Lightnet/express_engineio/README.md

  license:CCO

   Information:
-By using the express, engine.io, engine.io-client
+By using the express, engine.io, engine.io-client,
-and protobufjs to handle nodejs server and web browser access wrap around the web socket connection in bi-directional connection.
+ByteBuffer, and protobufjs to handle nodejs server and web browser access wrap around the web socket connection in bi-directional.

 Sharing libraries to must have bi-directional connection to have same functions that share nodejs